productinfo/Async/README.md

 }
 ~~~

-Most existing asynchronous APIs take completion handlers. eg. network request, animation, ...

-Here is how to use `await` to wrap them and make them synchronous.
-For more examples, please take a look at the demo project.
+Here is how to use `await` to wrap asynchronous APIs (eg. network request, animation, ...) and make them synchronous.
 ~~~swift
 let session = NSURLSession(configuration: .ephemeralSessionConfiguration())